Run Cloud Dataprep jobs to BigQuery

 In the Explorer pane, select your project name:

-- In the left pane, under Explorer section, click on the View actions icon next to your project ID, then click Create dataset.
+- In the left pane, under Explorer section, click on the View actions icon () to the right of your project ID, then click Create dataset.

-- Click CREATE DATASET.
-You will now see your dataset under your project in the left-hand menu:
+Click CREATE DATASET.
+You will now see your dataset under your project in the left pane.

-Navigate to the query EDITOR and copy and paste the following SQL query into it:
+Copy and paste the following SQL query into the Query Editor:

 Click RUN.
 This query copies over a subset of the public raw ecommerce dataset (one day's worth of session data, or about 56 thousand records) into a new table named